A Modern British painter working in Minimalism, and Systems, Geometric, and Op Art, through collages, paintings and prints.

 Returned to drawing, making large scale charcoal works on canvas, washed and fixed with cellulose acetate.
 These were based on the grid and cross, often using the resist line of his earlier optical work.

 Invited by Malcolm Hughes to join Matrix: a group of artists including Michael Kidner, Jeffrey Steele, John Ernest and Jean Spencer.
-The Matrix Exhibition opened at the Arnolfini Gallery, Bristol in 1971 and led to the Sytems Exhibition curated by Nicolas Serota which opened at the Whitechapel gallery in 1972.
+The Matrix Exhibition opened at the Arnolfini Gallery, Bristol in June 1971 and led to the Sytems Exhibition curated by Nicolas Serota which opened at the Whitechapel gallery in 1972.

 Started work on the two colour stripe acrylic paintings, still using moiré and painting on a very large scale.
 Began to be influenced by US painters such as Noland, Stella, and Newman.
 The two colour stripe paintings installed at Match Shed, London (1970).
-One man show with Angela Flowers Gallery, London (1971).

 1967